-\begin{proof} (1) $\Rightarrow$ (2) is trivial.
-(3) $\Rightarrow$ (1) is given by Gross-Zagier (\cite{GZ}) and Kolyvagin (\cite{Kol}).
-For (2) $\Rightarrow$ (3), we can choose an imaginary quadratic field $K$ such that $\ord_{s=1}L(E^{K},s)\leq 1$ and $(E,K)$ satisfies the Heegner hypothesis by \cite{FH}.
-Similarly to \cite[Theorem 1.9]{Wan}, by applying descent arguments to (the rational part of) Theorem \ref{ac} (2) and using Gross-Zagier formula, we have
+For the implication (2) $\Rightarrow$ (3), one can choose an imaginary quadratic field $K$ such that $\ord_{s=1} L(E^{K}, s) \leq 1$ and $(E, K)$ satisfies the Heegner hypothesis, as shown in \cite{FH}.
+Analogously to \cite[Theorem 1.9]{Wan}, by applying descent arguments to the rational part of Theorem \ref{ac}(2) and using the Gross-Zagier formula, we obtain